taskcluster/taskcluster-rfcs/rfcs/0165-Anonymous-scopes.md

 A single scope will be assumed for all calls (with or without credentials):
 `assume:anonymous`.
 A new API call will be added to the auth service (`authenticateAnonymous`) which will return `{"scopes":...,"expiry":...}`.
-The authentication middleware will call `authenticateAnonymous` but cache the result until `expiry`.
+The authentication middleware in each service will call `authenticateAnonymous` but cache the result until `expiry`.
 A deploy-time variable will be added (`auth.scopes_ttl`) which configures how long the auth service declares looked up scopes to be valid.